Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 Must-try Brussels sprout pizza

-In addition to two NYC locations, Mathieu Palombino’s Motorino also has outposts in Manila, Singapore, and Hong Kong.
-This rapid expansion is unsurprising, given the consistently great quality of Motorino's Neapolitan-style pies (which it was doing before the style’s surge in popularity in NYC).
-There are a number of inventive pies here -- even the plain margherita touts a perfectly tangy San Marzano sauce with huge dollops of fior di latte and pecorino -- but the star is the Brussels sprout pizza (fret not, the leafy vegetable is accompanied by smoked pancetta).
+In addition to two NYC locations, Mathieu Palombino’s Motorino has expanded to Manila, Singapore, and Hong Kong -- which comes as no surprise once you taste the shop’s Neapolitan-style pies.
+Pioneering in New York’s Neapolitan movement, the place hawks margherita pies with a perfectly tangy San Marzano sauce and huge dollops of fior di latte with pecorino, along with more inventive renditions, like the standout Brussels sprout pizza (fret not, the leafy vegetable is accompanied by smoked pancetta).

 Thin-crust Coney Island icon